-Caen is the capital of the French department of Calvados in the region of Normandy and has a population of about 130,000.
+Caen is the capital of the French department of Calvados in the region of Normandy.
 The link was established in 1957 when the Lord Mayor of Coventry attended the opening of Caen University.

 An unofficial link of friendship with Caen dates back from December 1946, when the BBC arranged an international Christmas Day Broadcast and attempted to link Coventry with Caen, Arnhem, Stalingrad and Warsaw.
 As a result, the contact between the Mayors became even more frequent.